Left-exact Localizations of $\infty$-Topoi II: Grothendieck Topologies: Introduction

-From such a triple adjunction, we can deduce formally that the fixed points of $(-)\topo$ and $\HCover{(-)}$ are equivalent categories, and we get the following explicit correspondence between topological and hypercomplete localizations.
+From such a triple adjunction, we can deduce formally that the fixed points of $(-)\topo$ and $\HCover{(-)}$ are are isomorphic large posets, and we get the following explicit correspondence between topological and hypercomplete localizations.

 \begin{thm-intro}{\cref{thm:adjTCongHCong}} The following adjunction is an isomorphism of posets